FlorianBorn71/Desperabis/README.md

 - While the executables have been tested, you use it **at your own risk**.
 - Please review the source code and build it yourself if you have any concerns about security or reliability.

+That said, you might want to fast-forward to the [new renderer section](Docs/NewRenderer.md)!

 ## About

 _Desperabis_ is a DOS-based 3D adventure game, published in 1999.
 It had been downloaded multiple hundred thousand times and it has also been on numerous cover disks of well known print magazines.